Louis Thomas Villaret de Joyeuse: Revitalised career and death

-In April 1802, Bonaparte appointed Villaret him "Capitaine-General of Martinique and Sainte-Lucie".
-Taking control of Martinique in September in accordance with the Treaty of Amiens, he faced the threats of slave-uprisings, yellow fever and the possibility of invasion.
-On 3 November 1802, Villared founded a 94-strong force of Gendarmerie at Martinique, and on 8 July 1803, a company of black Chasseurs Volontaires de la Martinique.

-He cooperated with Admirals Missiessy and Villeneuve who sailed into the Caribbean in 1805 during the Trafalgar Campaign.
+In April 1802, Napoleon appointed Villaret captain general of Martinique and Saint Lucia.
+Taking control of Martinique in September in accordance with the Treaty of Amiens, he faced the threats of slave rebellions, yellow fever and the possibility of a British invasion.
+On 3 November 1802, Villaret founded a 94-strong gendarmerie force, and on 8 July 1803, a company of black chasseurs.
+He cooperated with Counter-admiral Édouard Thomas Burgues de Missiessy and Vice-admiral Pierre-Charles Villeneuve who sailed into the Caribbean in 1805 during the Trafalgar campaign.

 In January 1809, a British expedition invaded Martinique and laid siege to the fortress at Fort-de-France.
-After the British were able to bring up their heavy artillery, the month-long siege ended on 24 February with the surrender of Villaret.

-Upon his return to France, Villaret's conduct was condemned by an inquiry council; he requested in vain a Court-martial to clear his name, and he lived in disgrace for two years.
-Napoleon granted him a pardon in 1811: "Bravery and fidelity plead in favour of the vice-admiral (...) did his faults lose the colony?
+Once the British were able to bring up their heavy artillery, the month-long siege ended on 24 February with the surrender of Villaret.
+Upon his return to France, Villaret's conduct was condemned by an inquiry council; he requested in vain for a court-martial to clear his name, and lived in disgrace for two years.
+Napoleon granted him a pardon in 1811: "Bravery and fidelity plead in favour of the vice-admiral... did his faults lose the colony?
 At most, they shortened its keeping for a few days."
-As Napoleon prepared for the invasion of Russia, he appointed Villaret General governor of Venice in the Napoleonic Kingdom of Italy, and commander of the 12th military division.
+As Napoleon prepared for the French invasion of Russia, he appointed Villaret governor-general of Venice in the Kingdom of Italy, and commander of the kingdom's 12th Division.
 Villaret retained this position until 24 July 1812, when he died of edema in Venice.
 To honour him, Napoleon had his name engraved on the Arc de Triomphe in Paris.

 Legacy

-A number of legends have been reported as truths on Villart-Joyeuse.
+A number of legends have been reported as truths on Villaret-Joyeuse.
 He is often said to have come from a noble family; this appears to be false.
 Another legend holds that he enlisted in the Gendarmes before joining the Navy; however, Villaret is listed on none of the lists of Gendarmes in the relevant years.
-Some authors further state that Villaret had to leave the Gendarmes after killing an opponent in a duel, either and the age of 16 or at the age of 18.
+Some authors further state that Villaret had to leave the Gendarmes after killing an opponent in a duel, either at the age of 16 or at the age of 18.